CodePushGo/website/src/content/blog/en/automatic-build-and-release-with-github-actions.md

 If you want to let all of your users get the update whenever it's available, go to your channel and set it to `public`.

-You can also add the native build of your Ionic Capacitor JavaScript app by following this tutorial 👇
+You can also add the native build of your Ionic React Native JavaScript app by following this tutorial 👇